mrfdev/1MB/Resources/mcMMO/Swords.md

 ## Guides Swords Section 0

 ```
-&3About Swords:
+About Swords:
-&eThis skill awards combat bonuses to anyone fighting with a
+This skill awards combat bonuses to anyone fighting with a
-&esword.
+sword.

-&3XP GAIN:
+XP GAIN:
-&eXP is gained based on the amount of damage dealt to mobs or
+XP is gained based on the amount of damage dealt to mobs or
-&eother players when wielding a sword.
+other players when wielding a sword.
 ```

 ## Guides Swords Section 1

 ```
-&3How does Serrated Strikes work?
+How does Serrated Strikes work?
-&eSerrated Strikes is an active ability, you can activate it by
+Serrated Strikes is an active ability, you can activate it by
-&eright-clicking with a sword.
+right-clicking with a sword.
 This ability allows you to deal
-&ean AoE (Area of Effect) hit.
+an AoE (Area of Effect) hit.
 This AoE will do a bonus 25%
-&edamage and may apply Rupture
+damage and may apply Rupture
 ```

 ## Guides Swords Section 2

 ```
-&3How does Counter Attack work?
+How does Counter Attack work?
-&eCounter Attack is an active ability.
+Counter Attack is an active ability.
 When blocking and taking
-&ehits from mobs, you will have a chance to reflect 50% of
+hits from mobs, you will have a chance to reflect 50% of
-&ethe damage that was taken.
+the damage that was taken.
 ```

 ## Guides Swords Section 3

 ```
-&3How does Rupture work?
+How does Rupture work?
-&eRupture causes enemies to take damage every two seconds.
+Rupture causes enemies to take damage every two seconds.
 The
-&etarget will bleed until the effect wears off, or death,
+target will bleed until the effect wears off, or death,
-&ewhichever comes first.
+whichever comes first.
-&eThe duration of the bleed is increased by your sword skill.
+The duration of the bleed is increased by your sword skill.
 ```